pgeu/pgeu-system/docs/confreg/oauth.md

 The Mastodon integration supports multiple different Mastodon instances, but will default to https://mastodon.social/.

-As Mastodon allows dynamic OAuth application, this is simply done by adding an OAuth Application of type Mastodon with the specified base URL, and everything else is automatic.
+As Mastodon allows dynamic OAuth application, this is simply done by adding an OAuth Application of type Mastodon with the specified base URL, and everything else is automatic (just don't forget to hit the `Save` button)